 Review Process & the Fate of Your Submission

 Due to the volume of submissions, proposals will either be rejected or accepted.
 Many excellent proposals are rejected due to a lack of space on the final agenda.

 All authors related to an abstract submission will receive an email indicating acceptance or not for the conference.
 If you did not receive yours, please check your spam or junk mail folders before contacting firstname.lastname@example.org.
 Notifications will be delivered about the third week of May.

-If an author’s abstract is rejected for a paper presentation, the author will not be offered the opportunity to present the work as a poster or as a lightning presentation.
+If an author’s abstract is rejected for a paper presentation, the author will not be offered the opportunity to present the work as a poster.

-Before rejection, track chairs may invite authors of acceptable abstracts to present their work as posters or lightning presentations.
-Such a request is not a statement about the quality of the proposed work; it is a statement about whether the research is better suited to a poster or lightning presentation format.
+Before rejection, track chairs may invite authors of acceptable abstracts to present their work as posters.
+Such a request is not a statement about the quality of the proposed work; it is a statement about whether the research is better suited to a poster format.
 The final decision is with the track chair and the track chair has the option to reject the abstract if the author does not agree to change the format.

 Participants on the final program are limited to:

-one presentation of a paper whether in a paper session, pre-organized paper session, or lightning presentation session;
+one presentation of a paper whether in a paper session or pre-organized paper session;

 one placement on a roundtable;